Parador de Benavente

 Benavente is one of the many key stops on the Pilgrimage routes, and as such is included in three of the Parador Route itineraries: the Silver Route II (7 nights), the Kingdom of León Route (7 nights), and the Paradores 85th Anniversary Route (3 nights, limited time only).

-A large car park with security barriers is situated to the front of the Parador for guest use.
+A large car park with security barriers is situated to the front of the Parador for guest use at a modest charge.

 Restaurant meal times & typical dishes